Volkswagen says production to resume as deal struck with suppliers

-HAMBURG, Aug 23 (Reuters) - Volkswagen said on Tuesday that the two auto parts suppliers with which it has been at loggerheads over a contract dispute had agreed to start delivering parts again and that the affected plants would gradually resume production.
+HAMBURG (Reuters) - Volkswagen (VOWG_p.DE) said on Tuesday that the two auto parts suppliers with which it has been at loggerheads over a contract dispute had agreed to start delivering parts again and that the affected plants would gradually resume production.

 It said the parties had agreed not to disclose details of the agreement.